Capital City: Riga

 The cost of living in the capital is very low and students can get by with around €450 to €700 per month.
 Tuition fees in Latvia are affordable compared to other EU countries and will vary depending on the chosen university and program.
 An average undergraduate program costs anywhere from €3,000 to €5,000 and master’s degree programs start at €1,700 up to €3,700.
 EU/EEA students don’t need a visa to enter Latvia but can only stay in Latvia for 90 days within six months.

 So, it’s advisable to apply for a residence permit before arriving or if that’s not possible, you can still do so within the first 90 days.

 Healthcare in Latvia

 The public healthcare system in Latvia is funded by social security and is available to expatriates working and living in Latvia.
 Even though it’s improved over the last few years, it’s still ranked as one of the worst in Europe, so many foreigners take out private health insurance and use a private facility in Riga.
 The good news is that many doctors speak good English, but it’s recommended that you keep your own detailed and accurate medical records as there isn’t a nationwide database of patients.

 If white-sand beaches, vast nature parks and charming cobblestone cities are your things, then Latvia is the place to be.
-As one of the cheapest places in Europe to live comfortably, it’s easy to see why Latvia is an up-and-coming destination for foreign students and expats.
+As one of the cheapest places in Europe to live comfortably and with a refreshing variety of cities to choose from to make your home, it’s easy to see why Latvia is an up-and-coming destination for foreign students and expats.